 List of Health Benefits

 Weight loss properties – First and foremost, Irish moss is a great weight loss food.
-100 grams of it contain a mere 49 calories, no fat or cholesterol at all, and one gram of fiber (constituting five percent of your recommended daily intake).
+100 grams of it contain a mere 49 calories, no fat or cholesterol at all, and one gram of fiber, which constitutes five percent of our recommended daily intake (RDI).
 Since dietary fiber absorbs water from the small intestine, it encourages a feeling of fullness that inhibits overeating.
 This fiber content also makes Irish moss a good natural laxative that can treat constipation by flushing accumulated matter from the colon.

 High in calcium – 100 grams of Irish moss contain approximately 21 percent of our RDI of calcium, an important mineral that builds bones and prevents osteoporosis.
 The moss also contains magnesium, which helps the body to absorb calcium more easily.

 Skin care properties – Many skin lotions and facial masks incorporate seaweed extracts, and for good reason.
 Seaweeds such as Irish moss are brimming with important nutrients such as vitamins A, B, C, and E, which invigorate the skin and are often used to treat skin-based conditions such as eczema, sunburn, psoriasis, and rashes.
 If you want to utilize Irish moss to improve your skin, find an organic lotion that contains it, apply it topically to the desired area, then lie down and allow the nutrients in the seaweed to nourish the skin.
 The nutrients will, in time, improve the skin’s capacity to retain essential lipids and retain moisture, lending it a healthy and radiant glow.

 Rich in iron – 100 grams of Irish moss contain 49 grams of iron, which is high even when compared to other sea vegetables.
 Iron helps to build hemoglobin in our red blood cells, which in turn carry oxygen from our lungs to our body’s cells.
 While iron deficiencies are common in the West, ultimately such deficiencies are easy to treat: simply eat more iron-rich foods like Irish moss!